React Tutorials

 }

-You can get the value of the `BUTTER_CMS_API_TOKEN` from settings.
+You can get the value of the BUTTER_CMS_API_TOKEN

-Now, you can type on the input box of the form and click on Submit.
-That should save the data to ButterCMS collections.
+After running the app code, type something into the input box on the form, and click Submit.
+Your data should be saved to ButterCMS collections.

 Now, if you go to collections, you can see that the details have been saved:

 You can check out this CodeSandbox to view the implementation of this whole process.
-You’ll need to enter your ButterCMS Write API Token (which can be found in your settings) in the `butter-cms-api-call.js` file.
+You’ll need to enter your ButterCMS Write API Token (which can be found in your settings) in the butter-cms-api-call.js/BN

 Closing thoughts